How to Prophesy: An In-Depth Guide to Prophesying Effectively

 For example…

-2. PRESS: "My goodness and mercy surround you."
+2. PULL: "My goodness and mercy surround you."

-3. PRESS: "Place your trust in Me, and I will not disappoint."
+3. PULL: "Place your trust in Me, and I will not disappoint."

-Continue speaking until you sense there's no more phrases to be added.
+Continue speaking until you sense there are no more words or phrases to be added.
 Then, you'll know it's time to stop.
 If you continue prophesying beyond the Spirit's prompting, you'll find yourself tripping over your words and repeating yourself as your mind tries to compensate.

 The Prophet Micah prophesies, "'Do not PRATTLE,' you say to those who prophesy.
 So they shall not prophesy to you; …" (Micah 2:6, emphasis added).

-Expect your words to come slowly when you first prophesy.
+Expect your words to come slowly when you're learning how to prophesy.
 You may find yourself pausing between the phrases, as they are composed on your tongue, but your delivery will improve as you gain confidence through experience.

 Always be yourself.
-Don't attempt to model your prophesying after anyone else.
+Don't attempt to model your prophesying after anyone else while you're learning how to prophesy.
 Allow your own personality to shine through the prophetic delivery.

 I once had a prophetic word spoken over me at a camp meeting in Fort Wayne, Indiana.
 It was delivered by a young prophet who was clearly from South Carolina.
 "Y'all hear me now," he began, and the anointed word was prophesied entirely in the Southern dialect.

 Speak clearly without mumbling and loud enough for everyone in the room to hear.
-Speak confidently in the first person; for example, "My people, I love you with an everlasting love."
+And, speak confidently in the first person; for example, "My people, I love you with an everlasting love."

 Some believers are more fluent than others who prophesy simply because some are naturally more fluent in everyday speaking and that reveals itself.
 However, it's the inspired message that's important, and you can prophesy just as well as the more fluent person.